U.S. Citizen Status Policy

 - Certificate of Naturalization

-Recent guidance from the U.S. Department of Education requires all institutions to view original documents when verifying U.S. citizenship statuses for federal financial aid purposes.
-Before aid can be disbursed, a student must visit the Office of Financial Aid and provide original citizenship documentation for review.
-DO NOT MAIL ORIGINAL DOCUMENTS.
+As part of the College's verification procedures, the Office of Financial Aid requires selected students to present, in person, original documents of U.S. citizenship status.
+Financial aid cannot be processed until a student visits the Office of Financial Aid and provides original citizenship documentation for review.
+PLEASE DO NOT MAIL ORIGINAL DOCUMENTS.

 Students who are unable to come in person to the Office of Financial Aid are required to visit Social Security to update their citizenship status with SSA's records.